 Is there a deadline for filing for an HPPL?

-The deadline to file an HPPL application is currently October 3, 2018.
+The deadline to file an HPPL application related to the November 2018 California wildfires is currently January 11, 2019.

 Am I eligible to apply for a Home and Personal Property Loan?